HRH00/Computer-Vision/Code/README.txt

 inside the same directory that the indivudual scripts are called from.

-If you change the data set, that path needs to be updated in each "trainer.py" script, ensure you delete the old MHI_array.pkl or the program may use previous datasets
+If you change the data set, that path needs to be updated in each "trainer.py" script, ensure you delete the old MHI_array.pkl or the program may use previous datasets.
+The data set must be relativly small in size due to 'pickle' 10MB file size limitation, data could be cached using other means as an improvement